Bob & Mike Bryan (USA)

 Ryan Harrison (USA)

-DELRAY BEACH: First year to play in the Legends event…played in the ATP 250 event seven times, reaching the doubles final with his brother, Christian, in his last ATP Tour appearance in 2021.
+DELRAY BEACH: Second year to play in the Legends event…played in the ATP 250 event seven times, reaching the doubles final with his brother, Christian, in his last ATP Tour appearance in 2021.

 PERSONAL: Opened Harrison Tennis Academy in Sarasota, Fla., with his father, Pat…is a television commentator…Held the Ryan Harrison Invitational in 2012 to raise money for Wounded Warrior Project…Big fan of New Orleans Saints (NFL)